-We advertise and consult on all Traffic Orders.
-Anyone can object to, or support, any of the proposed Traffic Orders.
+We advertise and consult on all traffic orders.
+Anyone can object to, or support, any of the proposed orders.

-Your comments must be submitted before the end of the consultation period.
-Details on how you can submit your comments and the deadline are included in each Order.
+You must submit your comments before the end of the consultation period.
+Details on how you can submit your comments and the deadline are included in each order.

-At the end of the consultation period, all feedback will be considered for a decision on whether to implement the Order.
+At the end of the consultation period, we will consider all feedback before making a decision on whether to implement the order.

-The proposed Traffic Order goes through the following stages:
+The proposed traffic order goes through three stages:

-- Notice Of Intention (NOI) - the formal announcement of the proposed Traffic Order and the consultation closing date.
+- Notice of intention - the formal announcement of the proposed traffic order and the consultation closing date.

-- Notice of Making (NOM) - the formal announcement that the Traffic Order will go ahead, which we produce after the consultation if there are no changes required.
+- Notice of making - the formal announcement that the traffic order will go ahead, which we produce after the consultation if there are no changes required.